buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     A step can be configured to only run under certain conditions.
 To do this, set the step's ``doStepIf`` to a boolean value, or to a function that returns a boolean value or Deferred.
 If the value or function result is false, then the step will return ``SKIPPED`` without doing anything.
-Oherwise, the step will be executed normally.
+Otherwise, the step will be executed normally.
 If you set ``doStepIf`` to a function, that function should accept one parameter, which will be the :class:`Step` object itself.